Common to the four:

 - Minnesota Nice: The four of them, despite their quirks and fails, are genuinely Nice Guys, which sometimes clashes with the LA lifestyle.

-- Mr. Fanservice: James being the most notable.
+- Mr. Fanservice: All four, but James is the most notable example.

-- Pretty Boy: Many girls in-universe have said aloud they are cute.
+- Pretty Boy: Many girls in-universe have mentioned how cute they are.

 - Played by Kendall Schmidt